transloadit/uppy/website/src/docs/uppy.md

 - **type** *{string} [type='info']* — `info`, `warning`, `success` or `error`
 - **duration** *{number} [duration = 3000]* — in milliseconds

 Sets a message in state, with optional details, that can be shown by notification UI plugins.
-Currently that means just the [Informer](/docs/informer/) plugin, included by default in Dashboard.
+Currently, that means just the [Informer](/docs/informer/) plugin, included by default in Dashboard.

 ```js
 this.info('Oh my, something good happened!', 'success', 3000)